RobertaFarris93/tdep-tutorials/04_thermal_conductivity/README.md

 * thermal conductivity for a given isotope distribution
 * thermal conductivity vs q-point grid
 * plot and analysis of the results
+* thermal conductivity including the four-phonon contributions to the scattering

 The tutorial **does not cover**:
 * Relax the structure